-Only registered holders of Common Shares of the Company or the persons they validly appoint as their proxies are permitted to vote at the Meeting.
-However, in many cases, Common Shares beneficially owned by a person (a "Non-Registered Holder") are registered either: (i) in the name of an intermediary (an "Intermediary") (including banks, trust companies, securities dealers or brokers and trustees or administrators or self-administered RRSPs, RRIFs, RESPs and similar plans) that the Non-Registered Holder deals with in respect of the shares, or (ii) in the name of a clearing agency (such as the Canadian Depository for Securities Limited) of which the Intermediary is a participant.
-In accordance with the requirements of the Canadian Securities Administrators, the Company will have distributed copies of the Notice of Meeting, this Circular, and the enclosed form of Proxy (collectively, the "Meeting materials") to the clearing agencies and Intermediaries for onward distribution to Non-Registered Holders.
+Only registered holders of Common Shares or the persons they validly appoint as their proxies are permitted to vote at the Meeting.
+However, in many cases, Common Shares beneficially owned by a person (a "Non-Registered Holder") are registered either: (i) in the name of an intermediary (an "Intermediary") (including banks, trust companies, securities dealers or brokers and trustees or administrators of self-administered RRSPs, RRIFs, RESPs and similar plans) that the Non-Registered Holder deals with in respect of the shares, or (ii) in the name of a clearing agency (such as the Canadian Depository for Securities Limited) of which the Intermediary is a participant.